aimpoint/aimpoint.github.io/_posts/2016-1-4-active-shooter-training.markdown

 Upcoming Classes:

-March 22, 2018 6:30-9:30pm

-<a href="https://goo.gl/forms/KeHPylmNr6k16ij43" target="_blank">Register here! </a>
+March 22, 2018 6:30-9:30pm <a href="https://goo.gl/forms/KeHPylmNr6k16ij43" target="_blank">Register here! </a>

 May 19, 2018:  9:00am-12:00pm and 1:00-4:00pm
-These classes are in response to National Train A Teacher Day!
+These classes are in response to National Train A Teacher Day!<a href="https://goo.gl/forms/JOVS8BfndTGnsCz83" target="_blank">Register here! </a>

-If you are a teacher and would like more information please go to the <a href="http://nationaltrainateacherday.com " target="_blank">National Train A Teacher Website</a>
+If you are a teacher and would like more information about National Train a Teacher Day please go to the <a href="http://nationaltrainateacherday.com " target="_blank">National Train A Teacher Website</a>

 Call or Email for Class Information and Registration